 These leftover oatmeal pancakes are the perfect way to repurpose cold, leftover oatmeal before it goes bad!

 If you’ve ever had leftover oatmeal in the fridge, you know it doesn’t take long for it to go sour.
 So if you need to use it up quickly, this is a tasty way to do that.

 I did a recipe for oat flour pancakes not too long ago.
 Pancakes that use 100% oat flour.
 They are great for those who can’t have gluten and oat flour is lower on the glycemic index than regular flour or even whole wheat flour.
 So it’s a little more blood sugar friendly as well.

-But this recipe came about because I had a pot of leftover oatmeal in the fridge that I didn’t want going bad.
+But this recipe came about because I had a pot of leftover oatmeal in the fridge that I didn’t want to go bad.

 Oatmeal Banana Pancakes